dahyeshon/Final-Report/README.md

 In my opinion, the blockchain idea implemented by JLINK is too hard to be realistic as a business model.
 It is because, firstly, to be adapted for international online transaction will be complicate for being applying on different country and in various environment.
 We live in global world, but the laws that can be acted are all different depending on the country and the situation.
 Secondly, JLINK Coin system is quite unreliable with no exchange rate and transaction fee on its platform.

-Online used goods transaction has been on a steady rise every year. it would become more active in the future.
+Nevertheless, online used goods transaction has been on a steady rise every year. it would become more active in the future.
 I think to solve the security problem with blockchain is to become a game changer in this business.

-However, There are no countries, including the U.S., to have any related laws that can detain suspects in online fraud.
+By the way, there are no countries, including the U.S., to have any related laws that can detain suspects in online fraud.
 In South Korea, also, it is limited to voice phishing techniques only to legalize online transaction fraud suspects, and there is no legal action against other frauds.
 Only the current suspension system in Korea is required under the Consumer Protection Act, which applies only to telecom vendors, and the Special Act on the Prevention of Damage to Telecommunications Financial Fraud and Reimbursement of Damages, which is limited to voice phishing.

-In conclusion,
+In conclusion, to solve the untrusty online transation problem, we need to implement to make related laws to prevent moreover online transaction fraud.
+After that, we can consider and research more about application of blockchain with this issue.
+Through this works by researching any related articles and papers, I realized that there are much more disadvantes for the buyers in second-hand market when they got fraud.

 ## Reference